 Concert programmes combine established favourites of the British classical choral tradition, with works drawn from a broader, more international musical canvas.
 Some are conducted by the directors of music of the three cathedrals, who also undertake the role of artistic director of their city’s Festival, and some by guest conductors from the UK and abroad.

-2017 was when the Three Choirs Festival took place here in our home city of Worcester.
-Encompassing 74 musically-themed events held across Worcestershire, the Festival attracted more than 20,000 ticket holders from across the UK and around the world.
-A performance of Elgar's choral masterpiece, The Dream of Gerontius, was attended by HRH The Prince of Wales.
+In 2017, the last time the Three Choirs Festival took place here in our home city of Worcester, 74 musically-themed events attracted more than 20,000 ticket holders from across the world, and a performance of Elgar's The Dream of Gerontius was attended by HRH The Prince of Wales.
 In 2018 the Three Choirs Festival took place in Hereford and in 2019 in Gloucester, with both years' wide range of concerts, recitals and events drawing acclaim from both Festival-goers and the media.

 The full 2020 programme will be live on the Three Choirs website from Spring 2020, with tickets going on sale to members in early April 2020, and to the the general public later that month.